chaotic-braindead/ffwpu_backend/README.md

 {"Authorization": "Bearer <Your token>"}
 ```

+## Check if authenticated (api/check-auth)

+Perform a **GET** request to api/check-auth to check if user is authenticated

+### Response: A 401 error if unauthenticated and 200 if authenticated

 ## ADD ADMIN (api/add-admin)

 To add another admin account, perform a **POST** request to api/add-admin with the following in the body of the request: